rust-lang/rfcs/text/3334-niche.md

 Declaring a range niche with an invalid range (e.g. `5..0`) results in an error.

-Declaring a niche using a negative value or a negative range endpoint results in an error.
-The representation of negative values depends on the size of the type, and the compiler may not have that information at the time it handles attributes such as `niche`.
-The text of the error should suggest the appropriate two's-complement unsigned equivalent to use.
-The compiler may support this in the future.

-Declaring a range niche with an open start (`..3`) results in an error, for forwards-compatibility with support for negative values.
+Declaring a range niche with an unbounded range (`..`) results in an error, as this would represent a field with no valid values.

 Declaring a niche using a non-literal value (e.g. `usize::MAX`) results in an error.
 Constants can use compile-time evaluation, and compile-time evaluation